 All applicants are required to maintain an active SAM registration until the application process is complete.
-If a grant is awarded, registration at SAM must be active throughout the life of the award.
+If a grant is awarded, the SAM registration must be active throughout the life of the award.
+Your SAM registration must be renewed every 365 days to keep it active.

 Plan ahead.
-Allow at least 10 business days after you submit your registration for it to become active in SAM and at least an additional 24 hours before that registration information is available in other government systems, i.e. Grants.gov.
+Allow at least 10 business days after you submit your registration for it to become active in SAM and at least an additional 24 hours before that registration information is available in other government systems, i.e., Grants.gov.

 This action should allow you time to resolve any issues that may arise.
 Failure to comply with these requirements may result in your inability to submit your application through Grants.gov or prevent the award of a grant.
-Applicants should maintain documentation (with dates) of their efforts to register for, or renew a registration, at SAM.
-User Guides are available under the "Help" tab at https://www.sam.gov.
+Applicants should maintain documentation (with dates) of their efforts to request a UEI, register for, or renew a registration, at SAM.

+Please see the "Help" tab at https://sam.gov/content/help for more information and assistance with this process.

-HHS requires all entities that plan to apply for, and ultimately receive, federal grant funds from any HHS Agency, or receive subawards directly from recipients of those grant funds to:
+HHS requires all entities that plan to apply for, and ultimately receive, federal grant funds from any HHS Agency to:

-- Be registered in the SAM prior to submitting an application or plan; - Maintain an active SAM registration with current information at all times during which it has an active award or an application or plan under consideration by an OPDIV; and - Provide its active DUNS number in each application or plan it submits to the OPDIV.
+- Be registered in SAM prior to submitting an application or plan; - Maintain an active SAM registration with current information at all times during which it has an active award or an application or plan under consideration by an OPDIV; - Provide its UEI in each application or plan it submits to the OPDIV; and - Ensure any proposed subrecipient(s) have obtained and provided to the recipient their UEI(s) prior to making any subawards (Note: Subrecipients are not required to complete full SAM registration.).